dougzilla32/CancelForPromiseKit/README.md

 target "Change Me!" do
   pod "PromiseKit", "~> 6.0"
-  pod "CancellablePromiseKit", "~> 1.0"
+  pod "CancelForPromiseKit", "~> 1.0"
 end
 ```

-CancellablePromiseKit has the same platform and XCode support as PromiseKit
+CancelForPromiseKit has the same platform and XCode support as PromiseKit

 # Documentation -- TBD